About

-I've lived in London, Los Angeles, New York City, Potsdam, Cologne, Brussels, Melbourne, Sydney and Barcelona, but they were all chosen for me by either music studies, or work.
+I've lived in London, New York City, L.A. , Brussels, Cologne, Potsdam, Melbourne, Sydney and Barcelona, but they were all chosen for me by either music studies, or work.

 Moving to my final destination at the age of forty-nine was rougher than any previous change of address, and I expect never to move city again.